Linear-depth quantum circuits for multiqubit controlled gates: Introduction

-For many applications of quantum computing, such as quantum simulation, finance, and machine learning ~\cite{PhysRevLett.113.130503_qSQVM,PhysRevX.8.041015,htc,PARK2020126422,Li_2020,Stamatopoulos2020optionpricingusing,blank_quantum-enhanced_2021,blank2022compact, schuld2018supervised}, the ability to implement multi-qubit-controlled unitary efficiently is essential.
+For many applications of quantum computing, such as quantum simulation, finance, and machine learning~\cite{PhysRevLett.113.130503_qSQVM,PhysRevX.8.041015,htc,PARK2020126422,Li_2020,Stamatopoulos2020optionpricingusing,blank_quantum-enhanced_2021,blank2022compact, schuld2018supervised}, the ability to implement multiqubit controlled unitary gates efficiently is essential.
 This is especially true for those that require encoding of classical information as probability amplitudes of a quantum state~\cite{1367-2630-17-12-123010,ffqram,9259210}.
-A seminal work presented in Ref.~\cite{barenco1995elementary} provides a systematic procedure for decomposing an $n$-qubit-controlled single-qubit unitary gate, denoted by $C^nU$, to a quantum circuit whose depth and the number of one- and two-qubit gates grow quadratically with $n$.
-Similar result was reported in Refs.~\cite{iten2016quantum,liu2008analytic}.
+A seminal work presented in Ref.~\cite{barenco1995elementary} provides a systematic procedure for decomposing an $(n+1)$-qubit controlled single-qubit unitary gate, denoted by $C^nU$, to a quantum circuit whose depth and the number of one- and two-qubit gates grow quadratically with $n$.
+Similar results were reported in Refs.~\cite{iten2016quantum,liu2008analytic}.
 In Refs.~\cite{saeedi2013linear,luo2016comment} the authors showed that the circuit depth can be reduced to grow linearly in $n$ without ancilla qubits for the special case of implementing an $n$-qubit controlled $ZX$ gate (i.e. $C^{n}ZX)$, while the number of gates remains to be quadratic in $n$.
-Quantum Karnough map was introduced in Ref.~\cite{bae_quantum_2020} to reduce the number of elementary gates by a constant factor for $C^{4}X$ and $C^{5}X$, but it is not clear how to generalize the result for higher-order Toffoli gates or for an arbitrary $C^{n}U$.
+A Quantum Karnough map was introduced in Ref.~\cite{bae_quantum_2020} to reduce the number of elementary gates by a constant factor for $C^{4}X$ and $C^{5}X$, but it is not clear how to generalize the result for higher-order Toffoli gates or for an arbitrary $C^{n}U$ gate.
 Several works have been developed to reduce the quantum circuit depth by introducing ancillary space.
 For example, Ref.~\cite{lanyon_2009} showed that $C^{n}X$ can be implemented with $2n-1$ standard two-qubit gates by harnessing an $(n+1)$-level quantum system that acts as an information carrier during computation.
 Similarly, Ref.~\cite{he_decompositions_2017} presents the decomposition of $C^{n}X$ using $O(n)$ circuit depth and $O(n)$ elementary gates with an ancilla qubit.
-However, to our best knowledge, a general scheme for implementing multi-qubit controlled single-qubit unitary operation using a circuit with $O(n)$ depth and $O(n^2)$ elementary gates without any ancilla qubits has not been reported.
-In this work, we generalize the result from Ref.~\cite{saeedi2013linear} and present a systematic procedure to construct linear-depth quantum circuits for $C^{n}U$, where $U\in SU(2)$, without using any ancillary space.
+However, to our best knowledge, a general scheme for implementing multiqubit controlled single-qubit unitary operation using a circuit with $O(n)$ depth and $O(n^2)$ elementary gates without any ancilla qubits has not been reported.
+Moreover, Ref.~\cite{luo2016comment} claimed that the linear depth decomposition of $C^{n}ZX$ cannot be generalized to a decomposition of $C^nX$.
+In this work, we provide such a generalization, which was thought to be impossible.
+We generalize the result from Ref.~\cite{saeedi2013linear} and present a systematic procedure to construct linear-depth quantum circuits for $C^{n}U$, where $U$ is a $2\times 2$ unitary gate, without using any ancillary space.
 We also provide an implementation of our algorithm that reduces the circuit depth significantly compared to that given by the gate decomposition package in \texttt{qiskit} version 0.19.2~\cite{Qiskit} and that of Ref.~\cite{PhysRevA.71.052330}.
 Proof-of-principle experiments implemented on IBM quantum computers support that the circuit depth reduction achieved in this work can improve the reliability of noisy quantum devices for performing quantum algorithms.